Women, Here Are Some Natural Weavings You Can Plait To Look Good | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Women, Here Are Some Natural Weavings You Can Plait To Look Good

-A woman’s appearance can be enhanced through the use of natural weaving techniques.
-This article provides some natural weavings that can be plaited to create a fashionable look using one’s own hair.
+Using natural weaving techniques, a woman can improve her beauty.
+The author of this piece offers some suggestions for natural weavings that can be used to plait one’s own hair into a stylish style.

-1. Box braids, in which the hair is braided into a large number of small braids, are a common form of protective styling.
-They’re adaptable, and you can count on their shape lasting for weeks.
+One frequent type of protective style involves plaiting the hair into a large number of little braids, known as box braids.
+They can be shaped in a variety of ways, and you can expect their form to hold for weeks.

-2. The second category of braided hairdos consists of the time-honored cornrow.
-To achieve this style, the hair is braided in parallel rows just above the scalp.
-In terms of proportion and aesthetics, you have some leeway.
+The classic cornrow braid makes up the second group of braided hairstyles.
+This look is accomplished by braiding the hair in parallel rows close to the scalp.
+You can use some creative license with the proportions and overall look.

-3. Twists are very similar to braids but can be accomplished with just two strands of hair instead of three.
-You can adjust the length and width to your liking.
+Unlike braids, which require three strands of hair, a twist only requires two.
+The dimensions can be modified to suit individual preferences.

 )